hollance/rubberneck/README.markdown

   -	with a button to turn it off
   -	with warning light in the UI (green = OK, orange = clipping, red = killed the sound)
     - put this on top of the analysis section; Clear button to clear it

--	HPF-LPF (disabled if at 0 or nyquist)
-  - TODO: if the string ends in "k" or "kHz", then value *= 1000.0f;
-  - Cytomic SVF